Wi-Fi 6 Version 2

 The main improvements of Wi-Fi 6

-Of course, the improvements over Wi-Fi 5 are compelling, such as the Quadrupled performance up to 10 Gb/s, greater reliability, low energy consumption and others such as:
+Of course, the improvements over Wi-Fi 5 are compelling, such as the performance quadrupled to 10 Gb/s, greater reliability, low energy consumption and others such as:

 • Greater global bandwidth per user for streaming ultra-high definition and virtual reality content.